-We are a clinical-stage biotechnology company focused on pioneering a new approach to treat complex diseases and improve health using endogenous metabolic modulator, or EMM, compositions.
+We are a clinical-stage biotechnology company focused on leveraging endogenous metabolic modulators, or EMMs, to pioneer a new approach for treating complex diseases and improving health.
 Our product candidates are comprised of multiple EMMs that are engineered in distinct combinations and ratios with the goal of simultaneously impacting multiple biological pathways.
 Our pipeline includes lead therapeutic candidates for non-alcoholic steatohepatitis, or NASH, and the reduction in risk of overt hepatic encephalopathy, or OHE, recurrence.
 Additional muscle- and blood-related programs are in earlier-stage development.

-Using our development platform, we have efficiently designed a pipeline of product candidates that are comprised of amino acids and their derivatives, which have a general history of safe use.
-These orally administered compositions have shown the potential to generate multifactorial effects in initial Clinical Studies.
+Using our development platform, we have efficiently designed a pipeline of product candidates that are comprised of amino acids and their derivatives.
+These orally administered EMM compositions are designed to have multifactorial effects, and their constituents have a general history of safe use.